-This edition was published by Createspace on October 1, 2012 and has 284 pages.
+This contemporary romance that was published by Createspace on October 1, 2012 and has 284 pages.

 First in The Pride romance series and revolving around the Jordan family.
 The couple focus is on Megan Kimble and Todd Jordan.

 This was a free book from the author and was nominated for the Amazon Breakthrough Novel Award for Romance.
 I can’t imagine why.